James Iredell: Supreme Court Justice

 In the Chisholm case, public and political opinion agreed with Iredell against the other Justices.
 The outcry and strong reaction of people against the Chisholm decision would lead to its reversal by the adoption of the Eleventh Amendment in 1795.

 In the unanimous decision in Calder, the Court held that the Clause applied to criminal cases only, deciding that the legislature's act was not unconstitutional.
 More importantly, Calder raised the question of whether "principles of natural justice" constituted law.
 Iredell's opinion indicated that only those actions of a state that explicitly violated a textual provision of the Constitution could be declared void.
 He stated, "The principles of natural justice are regulated by no fixed standard; the ablest and the purest men have differed upon the subject; and all the court could properly say, in such an event, would be, that the legislature (possessed of an equal right of opinion) had passed an act which, in the opinion of the judges, was inconsistent with the abstract principles of natural justice."
-Scholars have pointed to Iredell's essay To The Public as one of the clearest and best reasoned defenses of Judicial Review.
+Scholars have pointed to Iredell's essay To The Public as one of the clearest and best reasoned defenses of judicial review.

 Justice Iredell's opinion in Calder helped establish the principle of judicial review five years before it was tested in Marbury v.
 Madison (1803).
 The Supreme Court has followed Iredell's approach throughout its subsequent history.

 Iredell's charge to the federal grand jury in Fries' Case is commonly cited as evidence that the framers' intent was to limit the scope of the First Amendment to freedom from prior restraint.
 He praised Sir William Blackstone's narrow interpretation of freedom of the press, noted that the framers were very familiar with Blackstone's work, and observed that "unless his explanation had been satisfactory, I presume the amendment would have been more particularly worded, to guard against any possible mistake."

-Later years
+Later years and death

 The Judiciary Act of 1789 divided the United States into 13 districts, each district having a court in one of 13 major cities.

 It also established three circuits or appeals courts—one each in the eastern, central and southern United States.
 Unlike the modern Supreme Court sitting together in the capital to decide cases, Supreme Court Justices were required to "ride circuit" or travel to the various circuits, and hear cases and appeals twice each year.

-Partially due to the heavy burden of travel, Justice Iredell's health failed and he died suddenly on October 20, 1799, in Edenton, North Carolina.
-He was 48.
+Partially due to the heavy burden of travel, Justice Iredell's health failed and he died suddenly on October 20, 1799, in Edenton, North Carolina, at the age of 48.